ap2121/Sportify-Frontend/readMe.md

 ## Description
 - Your go to app for sports leagues around the country and world.
 Join communities of other rabid supporters and join the discussion in your favorite league.
-From the Nba to the Premiere League, find your crowd and get in on the action.
+From the Nba to the Premiere League, find your crowd and get in on the action!

 ## Technologies Used
 * JavaScript